Defending territories and peoples’ collective rights

 Friends of the Earth International values the recent advances in the international recognition of individual human rights and collective rights.
 However, despite progress in creating legal frameworks to address rights, violations continue and are even increasing due to the current global model of production and consumption that is imposed by neoliberal economic globalisation.

-We promote the concepts of environmental rights and environmental justice, and work for the recognition of new rights:
+We promote the concepts of environmental rights and environmental justice, and work for the recognition of new, collective rights:

 - The right to a sustainable livelihood